axiros/vpe/README.md

 ### A lib in my venv/conda env cannot be imported

-1. pynvim, the vim api we use, is usually installed into somewhere like  `~.local/lib/python3.9/site-packages/pynvim`.
+1. pynvim (or neovim), the vim api we use, is usually installed into somewhere like  `~.local/lib/python3.9/site-packages/pynvim`.
 2. thy `python3` command of [n]vim searches your $PATH for the available python of that major version.
 It might decide to use the wrong one, if your venv's version does not match.